 - Set up traffic management (TM) and mark out site.

 - Mill out old surface course.

 - Reset and/or replace roadside gullies where required.

 - Lay new surface course.

 - Roll surface and allow it to set.

 - Install road markings and studs.

+- Drainage works

 - Remove TM and open road.

-The works are programmed to be completed within the 2024/2025 financial year, currently commencing in November 2024.
-Works will be undertaken during night-time hours (19:00-07:00) over the duration of eight nights.
-Changes in the programme may result in the need for a change to daytime working.
+The works are programmed to be completed within the 2024/2025 financial year, currently commencing in March 2025.
+The works will be undertaken during day-time hours (07:00-18:00) over the duration of 6 weeks in total.

-TM will involve a full road closure with timed amnesties.
-A diversion via the A85/A828 will also be in place.
+TM will involve a lane closure with 10mph convoy and temporary traffic lights.
+Access to junctions and private roads will be maintained.
 Site access and plant storage will be located within TM.
 If the programme changes, this may result in amendments to the exact TM requirements.